-- 1.2.1 The site lies within the grounds of Dallam School, Milnthorpe, Cumbria (centred on NGR SD 5006 8167; Fig 1).
-The school is bounded by properties along Haverflatts Lane to the west and the B6385 to the south, Owlets Ash Fields housing estate to the east and open farmland to the north.
-Milnthorpe lies 9 miles south-west of Kendal on the A6, within South Lakeland District.
-The site is approximately 28-30m aOD. - 1.2.2 The underlying geology is of Carboniferous Dinantian limestones and shaly limestones (British Geological Survey 1977).
-Overlying the solid geology are drift deposits of glacial material such as gravel and boulder clay which are known to be varied and convoluted in nature (Countryside Commission 1998).
-The soils that underlie the Milnthorpe area are of the Denbigh 1 Series and are typical brown earths (Ordnance Survey 1983).
+- 1.2.1 The proposed development site (centred on NGR SD 5005 8163; Fig 1) is bounded to the south by the B6385, to the east by The Orchard, to the north by Dallam School and to the west by Harmony Hill.
+Milnthorpe lies nine miles south-west of Kendal on the A6, within South Lakeland District.
+The site lies between 29m and 31m aOD. - 1.2.2 The underlying geology is of Carboniferous Dinantian limestones and shaley limestones (British Geological Survey 1977).
+Overlying the solid geology are drift deposits of glacial material, such as gravel and boulder clay, which are known to be varied and convoluted in nature (Countryside Commission 1998).
+The soils in the Milnthorpe area are typical brown earths of the Denbigh 1 Series (Ordnance Survey 1983).